Skip to content

 Read More

-British Cycling Loses Top Sponsor (AP)
+Loses Top (AP)

 The governing body of British cycling will lose its main sponsor after the Tokyo Olympics, potentially harming the long-term strength of the country’s top-performing sport at recent games.

-HSBC has decided to exercise a break clause midway through an eight-year partnership with British Cycling “due to a shift in UK marketing and partnership priorities,” the governing body said on Tuesday.
+HSBC has decided to a break clause midway through an eight-year partnership with British Cycling “due to a shift in UK marketing and partnership priorities,” the governing body said on Tuesday.

 Former British Cycling doctor Richard Freeman is the subject of an ongoing medical tribunal.
-He faces being struck off by the General Medical Council after accepting 18 of 22 charges against him, including ordering testosterone and lying about it to UK Anti-Doping.
+He faces being struck off by the General Medical Council after accepting 18 of 22 charges against him, including ordering testosterone and lying about it to UK Anti-.
 He has denied ordering it knowing or believing that it was intended to enhance an athlete’s performance.

 Read More

-Chris Froome Discusses Challenges of Comeback (London Times)
+Discusses Challenges of Comeback (London Times)

 Chris Froome

-The four-times Tour de France champion suffered a broken hip, fractured femur, fractured elbow and broken ribs as part of a catalogue of injuries when he came off his time-trial bike at high speed in June 2019.
+The four-times Tour de champion suffered a broken hip, fractured femur, fractured elbow and broken ribs as part of a catalogue of injuries when he came off his time-trial bike at high speed in June 2019.

 “Trying to walk was by far the hardest part of the rehab,” Froome told the Times.
 “It’s just something you don’t think about until you’re in that position.